Sanober494/HackerRank_Codes/README.md

-# Solutions of HackerRanks Coding Problems
+# Solutions to HackerRanks Coding Problems